 |PLOP! # 1 (click to enlarge)|

 PLOP!
-"The New Magazine of Weird Humor" was a comic book published by DC comics beginning in 1973 (original intended title: ZANY).
-I remember being totally thrilled to see the cover of issue #1 on the newsstand, because it featured one of my all time favorite artists, Basil Wolverton, creating the art and title lettering.
+"The New Magazine of Weird Humor" was a 20 cent comic book published by DC comics starting in 1973 (original intended title: ZANY).
+I remember being totally thrilled to see the strange cover of issue #1 on the newsstand because it featured one of my all time favorite artists, Basil Wolverton, who created the cover art and title lettering.
 It would turn out to be one of his last steady, high profile assignments.